 Paper documents are kept in locked, fireproof file cabinets at each campus.
-Electronic documents are stored within our student information system as well as our document management system and are backed up via Symantec BackupExec nightly to disk and weekly to tape (stored in fireproof safe).
-For added security, duplicate copies are kept in off-site storage facilities within fireproof cabinets.
+Electronic documents are stored within our student information system as well as our document management system and are backed up via secure backup software.
+They are encrypted both at rest and in transit and archival backups are stored remotely using a cloud-based service, also encrypted.
 Academic records are accessible by the registrar and his/her designees only.